Are you stuck trying to decide exactly when and where to invest in property? Online Search Interest statistics may be your answer.

 Let’s examine one of these 8 powerful property market indicators… Online Search Interest.

 (You can read the whole blog series by using the links in the '8 Supply-Demand Indicators' block)

 What is Online Search Interest?

 Online Search Interest is the number of people searching online for property in a particular area versus the number of properties for sale in that area.
 For example, if there are 20 properties listed online for sale in a suburb and there were 250 people searching for property in that area, then the Online Search Interest is 300 divided by 20 = 15.

 The higher this figure, the greater the demand compared to supply, and the more likely it is that property prices will go up in that area.

 Where you can get Online Search Interest stats

 It is possible to get this data from the online property portals.
 However, collating and comparing this data for 15,000 suburbs is obviously a challenge even for the Excel spreadsheet data scientist in all of us.

-Of course, we have made this easy for you with our free suburb research tool, Boomscore!
+Of course, we have made this easy for you with our suburb research tool, Boomscore!
 Check the Online Search Interest for 15,000+ suburbs split by units and houses in Boomscore’s Suburb Profiler.
 Who knows, if all the other indicators support a high Online Search Interest figure, then you may be the first to spot a suburb set to Boom.

 BOOMSCORE - BIG DATA & ARTIFICIAL INTELLIGENCE (AI)